mlinxfeld/terraform-oci-atp/README.md

 ## Project description

 In this repository, I have documented my hands on experience with Terrafrom for the purpose of OCI ATP deployment.
-This set of HCL based Terraform files whioch can customized according to any requirements.
+This set of HCL based Terraform files which can customized according to any requirements.

 ## How to use code